Liwx07/Mpd3-work/frqs/q4/README.md

 - return the sum all the smaller number until it reach the end of the grid, uses getNextLoc method.

 ## Struggles with this question...
+- Wasn't sure hwo tot create a variable when writing the first method.
 - Didn't know how to return the Location.

 ## Prior expereiences that helped...
 - use of if-else statements.